milen-patel/cpu_tutorial/_parts/part07.md

 Now that we have learned about logic gates, I think it's time we learned why they are so important (hopefully, the not so boring part).
 As mentioned in Chapter 6 briefly, logic gates are the building blocks of computers and when you chain logic gates together (to build circuits), you can essentially build a computer.
 That being said, we move onto the next step of our journey - building circuits.
 In Chapter 6, we skimmed over the definition of a logic circuit.
 In computer science, a circuit allows us to represent more complex logic beyond the basic AND and OR gates and allows us to transform our binary inputs into the outputs we desire.
 An easier way to think about this is by using legos.
 In Chapter 6, we got introduced to the brick blocks, the tile blocks, the plate blocks, etc. Now, it's time for us to take those different lego pieces and build our first circuit.

-### Half Adder
+### Representing Addition Using Logic Circuits

-In the earliest chapters we were introduced to base-2 and learned how to add two binary numbers together.
+In the earliest chapters we were introduced to idea of Base-2 and learned how to add two binary numbers together (signed and unsigned).
 In this chapter, let's automate this process by designing a circuit that can add two binary numbers together.
 I just want to make a quick note by stating that you can build a circuit to do a lot of different things.
 But, we are going to start out by building circuits that add binary values together for two reasons.
 First, if you take any computer science degree, most classes are going to start from the ground up just like we did with addition in kindergarden and first grade and work their way up in difficulty.
 And the second reason is in early computing, most computers were built to serve basic needs such as solving arithmetic problems.
 So, I think it would be helpful to follow this course and then build up our knowledge.

 You already know that computers can add incredibly large numbers together, but for the sake of us getting started, we will restrict our circuit to adding two 1-bit values (recall that a bit is a binary digit), namely A and B. Let's take an example below as a first contender of a circuit that takes 1-bit values A and B as input and outputs their sum ($$A+B$$) as Y:

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/images/OR_Gate_1.png" style="display: block; margin-left: auto; margin-right: auto;" />

-Above we have a circuit representing the equation $$A+B=Y$$ (in other words, $$0_{2}+0_{2}=0_{2}$$).
-Essentially, this circuit adds two numbers together (in this case, a 0 and a 0) and outputs a number (which again, is 0).
+Above we have a circuit representing the equation $$A+B=Y$$.
+Essentially, this circuit adds two numbers together (in this case, a $$0_{2}$$ and a $$0_{2}$$) and outputs a number (which again, is $$0_{2}$$).
+In this example, what we are trying to demonstrate is that the OR gate can be used to add two numbers together and is a simple addition circuit (which was also briefly mentioned in Chapter 6).
+In other words, our equation can be represented like this: $$0_{2}+0_{2}=0_{2}$$.
 Congrats, you just build your first circuit!
-In this example, what we are trying to demonstrate is that the OR gate can be used to add two numbers together and is a simple addition circuit (which was also briefly mentioned in Chapter 6).

-*Aside: In the example above, the A, B, C which are all 0s are not the number 0, but the bit 0, which is equivalent to the number 0.
-So, technically, we are adding the bit 0 (the number 0) to another bit 0 (the number 0) giving us the bit 0 (the number 0).
-Review Chapter 3 if this does not make sense!*

 Let's look at a slightly different example:

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/images/OR_Gate_2.png" style="display: block; margin-left: auto; margin-right: auto;" />

-Here, we are adding the bit 0 (number 0) with the bit 1 (number 1) which gives us the bit 1 (number 1).
-In other terms, this equation can be written as $$0_{2}+1_{2}=1_{2}$$.
+Here, we are adding $$0_{2}$$ with the $$1_{2}$$ which gives us the $$1_{2}$$.
+This equation can be written as $$0_{2}+1_{2}=1_{2}$$.
 Makes sense right?
 I know I'm definetly boring you, so let's look a slightly harder example:

+*Aside: If the above two examples are confusing, convert the Base-2 equations to Base-10 form and attempt to parse through the circuit using that logic.
+I would highly recommend going back to Chapters 3 and 6 if you are still have trouble.*

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/images/OR_Gate_3.png" style="display: block; margin-left: auto; margin-right: auto;" />

 Here, we are adding the bit 1 (number 1) with the bit 1 (number 1) which gives us the bit 1 (number 1).
 If you realized there's a mistake here, you're right.
 The number 1 plus the number 1 should be returning the number 2 (written as **10** in binary - notice how we need two bits).
-You might be thinking that there is no possible way we can represent the number two with just one OR gate (since it only outputs one bit).
+You might be thinking that there is no possible way we can represent the number two with just one OR gate since it only outputs one bit (notice how $$2_{10}$$ can only be represented with 2 bits).
 This is where things get exciting.

+### Half Adder

 Remember when I was talking about legos earlier, this is where we use them.
 Just like how we can connect different legos with each other to build more complicated things, we can connect different logic gates to build more complicated circuits.
 Here is where we introduce the half adder:

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/images/Half_Adder_1.png" style="display: block; margin-left: auto; margin-right: auto;" />

-The issue with using just an OR gate to represent the addition of two bits is that sometimes the bits can add up to the number 2 which we saw in the example in the paragraph above (meaning we need to somehow represent two bits in the output of a circuit since the number 2 is represented by two binary digits).
+The issue with using just an OR gate to represent the addition of two bits is that sometimes the bits can add up to $$2_{10}$$ which we saw in the example in the paragraph above (meaning we need to somehow represent two bits in the output of a circuit since the number $$2_{10}$$ is represented by two binary digits).
 We can represent the equation as $$A_{2}+B_{2}=XY_{2}$$.
 This is where a half adder circuit is useful because we can now represent the sum and carry-out digits (which was talked about in Chapter 3).
 In the circuit above, the Y acts as the least significant bit (the sum bit) and the X acts as the most significant bit (the carry bit).
 Now, your question might be how did we know to use the XOR gate to calculate Y and the AND gate to calculate X?
 Take a look at this truth table below which represents the addition of two 1-bit binary values:

 | A | B | Y (Sum) | X (Carry)
 |:---:|:---:|:---:|:---:|